 You will see each version of each document you have been working on.

-In the ndOffice Activity dialog box, you can right-click the name of the document, and then select one of the following options:
+In the ndOffice Activity Center dialog, right-click the name of the document, and then select one of the following options:

 - Open – Open the document.